 Behind the scenes

 Lilt uses GPUs to translate documents for maximum speed.
-On-premise customers benefit from the usage of all recognized GPUs in the system.
+Self-managed customers benefit from the usage of all recognized GPUs in the system.
 A single batch request may be processed by one or more GPUs, depending on the number of documents and segments in it.

 Performance characteristics and caveats